Alternative Dispute Resolution (ADR)

 Arbitration, mediation, early neutral evaluation and more - our attorneys can help

-Our knowledgeable, Hawaii business litigation attorneys at Torkildson, Katz, Moore, Hetherington & Harris, Attorneys at Law, have extensive experience resolving business disputes through alternative dispute resolution (ADR).
+Our knowledgeable, Hawaii business litigation attorneys at Torkildson Katz, A Law Corporation, have extensive experience resolving business disputes through alternative dispute resolution (ADR).
 Some of the most common types of ADR include:

 - Arbitration - Arbitration generally means choosing an independent, neutral arbitrator to resolve a dispute.
 The rules of evidence for arbitration hearings versus a court trial can be very different.
 Even so, most arbitration decisions are legally binding.